j-devel/django-slack-events-api/README.rst

 module-dependency stuffs) focusing only on `Slack Events`_ handling.
 However, all the features and examples useful for Slack bot creation (such as utilizing the `python-slackclient`_) found in the original Flask version are retained and functional.
-After working through `the demo section`_, you'll find it easy to integrate this app into your Django projects as well.
+After working through the demo section, you'll find it easy to integrate this app into your Django projects as well.

 .. _Slack Events: https://api.slack.com/events-api